Linux Security Summit Europe

 Overview

-The Linux Security Summit Europe Call for Proposals is now open.
+The Linux Security Summit Europe Call for Proposals is now closed.

 Linux Security Summit Europe 2024 is a technical forum for collaboration between Linux developers, researchers, and end-users.
 Its primary aim is to foster community efforts in deeply analyzing and solving Linux operating system security challenges, including those in the Linux kernel.
 Presentations are expected to focus intensely on new or improved technology and how it advances the state of practice for addressing these challenges.